tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 - That excludes junk
 - And is structured enough for tools (and humans) to understand

+Sounds good?
+Great!
+But before you do this, please [read the README and understand the warnings!](https://github.com/tony-waters/directory-to-text/blob/main/README.md).

+OK?
+Good.
 The goal is to translate a directory structure like this:

 ```text
 ├── dir1